5 Best VPN Chrome Extensions in 2018 (that actually work!)

 Extensions can make your browser that much better.
 But when it’s private, secure surfing we’re talking about, there are plenty of shady addons and plugins around.

 You don’t have to get burnt by a sub-par, borderline-scam VPN extension.
-You can easily find a reliable sidekick that will keep your surfing safe and allow you to get past geoblocks — in fact, they’re right here.
+You can easily find a reliable sidekick that will keep your surfing safe and allow you to get past geoblocks — in fact, they’re right here and easily accessible.

 We tested the best VPN extensions for Chrome, based on several important criteria like depth, security, speed, and ease of use.
-In this article, you’ll find the top five picks.
+In this article, you’ll find our top five picks.

 Here’s a short summary — we go into more detail below: